manifoldmarkets/docs/docs/faq.md

 ### If I have a question that isn't answered here, where can I ask it?

 You can contact Manifold Markets via [email](mailto:info@manifold.markets) or post in their [Discord](https://discord.gg/eHQBNBqXuh).
-Once you have an answer, you can also [email me](mailto:is.aack@yahoo.com) about adding that question to this FAQ.
+Once you have an answer, please consider updating this FAQ via "Edit this page" on Github!

+## Credits

+This FAQ was originally compiled by [Isaac King](https://outsidetheasylum.blog/manifold-markets-faq/).